UX Design: How to Handle Feedback

 Don’t Dismiss Feedback.
 Understand it.

-All the examples here are intended to show why we must ask clarifying questions and avoid making assumptions when accepting feedback.
-It can be difficult to understand and categorize design feedback, and you might be tempted to use labels to dismiss valid feedback.
+All of the examples in this article are intended to show why we must ask clarifying questions and avoid making assumptions when accepting feedback.